Asymmetric Dark Matter and Baryogenesis from Pseudoscalar Inflation: Pseudoscalar Inflation and Asymmetry Generation

 \subsection{Results}

 The solution of the system of equations (\ref{Boltzmannset}) allows us to obtain the parameter space for the inflation parameters, namely, $\Hinf$ and $\xi$, in order to produce the observed value of the baryon asymmetry $\eta_B=1\times 10^{-10}$ \cite{Ade:2015xua}.
 We assume that initially all the asymmetry parameters given by Eqs.~(\ref{eta1})-(\ref{eta7}) are zero.
 We show the parameter space in Figures \ref{VM_Boltz_results} and \ref{VM_Boltz_results2} for $1\leqslant \xi \leqslant 5$ and $10^8 ~{\rm GeV}\leqslant\hinf\leqslant 10^{14}~ {\rm GeV}$.
-Recall that only for $\xi>1$ the analytic solution of the mode is given by \eref{latetime} that we have used in our calculation.
+Recall that only for $\xi>1$ the analytic solution of the mode is given by \eref{latetime} that we have used in our calculation\footnote{Note that there is a constraint on the parameter $\xi \lesssim 4$ from non-Gaussianities caused by the hypermagnetic fields, see, e.g., Refs.\cite{Ferreira:2014zia,Ferreira:2015omg}.}.